apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/cluster-management/connect-to-a-cluster.md

 ## Overview

-Before you connect to the Kafka cluster, you must check your network environment, and from which network you would like to connect to the cluster.
+Before connecting to the Kafka cluster, you must check your network environment, and from which network you would like to connect to the cluster.
 There are three scenarios of connecting.

 * Connect to the cluster within the same Kubernetes cluster.
-* Connect to a kafka cluster from outside of the Kubernetes cluster but in the same VPC.
+* Connect to a Kafka cluster from outside of the Kubernetes cluster but in the same VPC.
-* Connect to a kafka cluster from public internet.
+* Connect to a Kafka cluster from public internet.

 ## Connect to a kafka cluster within the Kubernetes cluster

-Within the same Kubernetes cluster, you can directly access the Kafka cluster with ClusterIp service:9092.
+Within the same Kubernetes cluster, you can directly access the Kafka cluster with ClusterIP service:9092.

 ***Steps:***